Generalised actuator disk theory: wake development with turbulent entrainment: Generalised actuator disk theory including wake development

-where $E_2$ is the background-driven entrainment coefficient, and superscript $b$ stands for background turbulence.
-From the analysis in section~\ref{sec:far-wake_behaviour}, we find that $E_2$ should be in the range of $0.25$–$0.4$, with $E_2 = 0.3$ used in this work as a representative value.
+where $E_2$ is the background-driven entrainment coefficient, superscript $b$ stands for background turbulence, and $R=D/2$ is the rotor radius.
+It will be shown later in section \ref{sec:far_wake_ambient} that $E_2$ is expected to be in the range of $[0.25-1]$.
+In this study, we use the value $E_2=0.6$ as it provides reasonable agreement with experimental and LES data presented later in section~\ref{sec:validation}.